 - Your Name

 We recognize that some victims of identity theft are only interested in correcting their credit and/or fraudulent accounts and do not wish to prosecute.
-In other cases, it is difficult to identify or find enough evidence to prosecute a known suspect for the identity theft.
+In other cases, it is difficult to identify or find enough evidence to prosecute a known suspect for identity theft.
 Even without prosecution, you can still correct fraudulent accounts and protect your credit.
-Materials in this Identity Theft Packet will help you get started.
+The materials provided below will help you get started.
 Included are:

-- An Identity Theft/Fraud Report for documenting information relevant to the theft.
+- An Identity Theft/Fraud Online Report for documenting information relevant to the theft.